 The film has a gargantuan amount of special appearances and cameos.
 Besides Andy Lau, who is also a producer of The Bodyguard, some of the noteworthy cameos include Yuen Biao (Once Upon a Time in China), Tsui Hark (director of Twin Dragons), William Feng Shao-Feng (Tai Chi Zero), and Yuen Wah (Kung Fu Hustle).
 It’s no surprise that Jackie Chan was offered a role in the film, but turned it down due to scheduling conflicts.
 The issue with this is that other than Andy Lau none of the cameos serve much purpose other than showcasing a familiar face for a handful of minutes.

-Just remember that this is the film Sammo Hung came out of directing retirement for.
+This is the film Sammo Hung came out of directing retirement for.
 This sloppy, unsatisfying, and clunky hour and a half is overloaded with melodrama, poor attempts at comedy, and lackluster fight scenes that would likely get the Nicolas Cage stamp of approval.
-The Bodyguard is disappointing to say the least and Sammo Hung should be ashamed of himself.
+The Bodyguard is disappointing, to say the least, and Sammo Hung should be ashamed of himself.